Creeping Red Fescue Seed

 Disadvantages of Creeping Red Fescue:

-Creeping Red Fescue does not handle heavy traffic overly well, and is best suited to low to medium traffic areas.
-For lawns which would be subjected to heavy wear and tear from dog or other pets, or from children constantly playing, then another grass type may be worth considering.
+- Creeping Red Fescue does not handle heavy traffic overly well, and is best suited to low to medium traffic areas.
+For lawns that would be subjected to heavy wear and tear from dogs or other pets, or from children constantly playing, then another grass type may be worth considering.

 Seed and Package Details: 100% Creeping Red Fescue.

 Independently Tested: 85% Min Germination, 98% purity.
 A seed testing Certificate is available upon request.

 Ideal Usage: Residential Lawns, Commercial Landscapes, Parks, Playgrounds, Airports, Roadsides, Erosion Control, Heavily Shaded Areas.

 Where can I sow this grass in Australia?
 Areas 4, 6, 7, 8, 9

 Drought Tolerance: Good

 Traffic Tolerance: Moderate